CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - can be reasoned over
 - can be maintained on a common laptop

-These include:

-- topic
-- intent
-- stance
-- continuity
-- importance
-- clarifying fields
-- next‑turn context
-- identity continuity
-- referent continuity
-- provenance
-- entropy
-- freeze signatures

-These are not arbitrary.
+These are the attributes listed in Section 0.
-These are the **state variables of cognition**.
+They function as the **state variables of cognition**.

----

-# **7.1 Why These Invariants?
-(Evidence)**
+### **7.1 Why These Invariants?
+(Supporting Lines of Evidence)**

-These invariants are supported by **three independent lines of evidence**:
+These invariants are supported by three independent lines of evidence:

-### **A. Human Conversation Science**
+**A. Human Conversation Science**
-Decades of research in linguistics, pragmatics, and conversation analysis show that all conversations rely on:
+Major traditions in linguistics, pragmatics, and conversation analysis consistently identify structures corresponding to:

 - topic (discourse analysis)
-- intent (speech‑act theory)
+- intent (speech-act theory)
 - stance (appraisal theory)
 - continuity (conversation analysis)
 - importance (relevance theory)
 - clarifying fields (repair theory)
 - identity continuity (theory of mind)
 - referent continuity (discourse representation theory)
-- next‑turn context (adjacency pairs)
+- next-turn context (adjacency pairs)

-These invariants appear in *every* conversational form.
+These categories recur across a wide range of conversational forms.

-### **B. Cognitive Psychology**
+**B. Cognitive Psychology**
-Mental models, schemas, frames, scripts, and situation models all rely on:
+Mental models, schemas, frames, scripts, and situation models rely on analogous stable elements:

 - topic
 - intent